 Backlinks are the internet’s voting system.
 But in 2026, the link market is broken.
 Here is the reality of link building for startups:

 - You better have a budget, but switch the perception from Link Building budget to SEO budget.
-You can work with any, week by week, month by month.
+You can work with it week by week, month by month.

-- Most SEO agencies will try to sell you a link-building package filled with garbage links from sites that have nothing to do with your stack, and even if it’s not like this, it is like this.
+- Most SEO agencies will try to sell you a link-building package filled with garbage links from sites that have nothing to do with your stack.
+Even if they claim otherwise, it is like this.

-- For the agency with bosses, manager managers and shareholders giving you a correct link tagged below $750 is a waste of time.
-How many of such are you ready to buy?
+- For an agency relying on heavy management, getting you a correct link tagged below $750 is a waste of time.
+How many of those are you ready to buy?

 - Many agencies tell you that expensive links equal higher rankings.
 False.
 Link price is set by the webmaster’s greed, not by Google’s algorithm.

 - Buying $100 links from shady marketplaces is like putting low-grade fuel in a high-performance engine.
-You want links from sites that actually relevant have traffic.
+You want links from sites that are actually relevant and have traffic.

 YES – a garage startup can outrank a VC-backed brand.